 Disney’s upcoming Star Wars lineup stretches as far into the past as the High Republic and may even pass the Skywalker Saga on the timeline one day.
 There are shows about new characters and old favorites, and plenty of shows to help us better understand the events of one Star Wars movie or another.
+And while some don’t have formal release dates yet, there’s already trailers for them, like Mandalorian season 3.
+Then there’s The Acolyte, which hopes to capitalize on Lucasfilm’s EU business in live-action for the first time.
 As for new movies, Disney is a little bit more quiet, but there are a least a few on the very distant horizon.

 With so many things planned for the Star Wars universe, here’s a look at all the shows that we know coming to Disney Plus, the movies that will arrive in theaters, and when you can expect to see each and every one of them.

 The Bad Batch season 2 (Jan.
 4)

 The animated series The Bad Batch is coming back for a second season at the beginning of 2023 with a two-episode premiere.
 The exploits of the Clone Force 99 are expected to directly follow the end of season 1.